 Maybe you’re not looking to get serious, and that is perfectly fine!
 Many seniors start dating for fun and companionship and have zero plans about getting married.
 You can write your own narrative for your dating experience.
 Whether you want a steady companion or just someone to hit a movie or a coffee house with, whatever you feel like, at this stage of your life is totally acceptable.
 In fact, many seniors like to date more than one person, to fulfill different needs.
 You may have a card game partner, a movie partner, and a romantic partner!

 SENIOR DATERS NEED TO KEEP AN OPEN MIND

 At this point and time in your life, superficial aspects most likely don’t carry as much weight as having someone to enjoy life with.
-Even if you are just watching TV, rummaging through the local antique shop, dining out, or going to temple, church, or any other organized religious get together, having someone with you to enjoy these things with can make life wonderful at any age.
+Even if you are just watching TV, rummaging through the local antique shop, dining out, or going to a temple, church or any other organized religious get-together, having someone with you to enjoy these things can make life wonderful at any age.

 SENIORS, SERVICE DOGS, AND EMOTIONAL SUPPORT PETS

 One of the most difficult things a senior can go through is trying to manage their environment once they are living or left alone.
 Empty nests, retirement, and old age can bring with it, loneliness, isolation, and depression.
 While some turn to a senior living environment, others stay alone.
 Therefore, doctors may recommend emotional support animals to help seniors cope with their current situations.
 Here are some of the amazing benefits of having an emotional support pet: